exasol/power-apps-connector/doc/user_guide/user_guide.md

 Click 'Test', 'Manually', 'Run Flow'.
 You'll be able to see the output.

-We see we are succesfully getting back data.
+We see we are succesfully getting back data, including rows.

 ![image-20211122154518588](user_guide.assets/image-20211122154518588.png)

-Let's make a copy of the output body for the next step (Select everything in the body with ctrl+A and then ctrl+C):
+Let's make a copy of the output body for the next step (Select everything in the output body with ctrl+A and then ctrl+C):

-Now all that's left to do is put this dynamic data into a response and provide a json schema so we can easily use the end result.
+Now all that's left to do is put this dynamic data into a response and provide a JSON schema so we can easily use the end result.

 For this we'll add another step aptly called 'Response'.

 ![image-20211122155159004](user_guide.assets/image-20211122155159004.png)

-As Body, pick the body of the previous step.
+As Body we'll pick the body of the previous step.

 ![image-20211122155534291](user_guide.assets/image-20211122155534291.png)

-Under 'advanced options', select 'Generate from sample' and paste in the output body from your test run.
+Under "advanced options", select "Generate from sample" and paste in the output body from your test run.

 ![image-20211122155427767](user_guide.assets/image-20211122155427767.png)

 ![image-20211122155733345](user_guide.assets/image-20211122155733345.png)

-(You can also define the Response Body JSON Schema yourself but this is way more cumbersome.)
+(You can also define the Response Body JSON Schema yourself manually but I would not recommend it.)

 The step will now look like this:

 ![image-20211122162233007](user_guide.assets/image-20211122162233007.png)

-If you test the flow again you'll see there's also a schema being returned now:
+If you test the flow again you'll see the following:

 ![image-20211122162348959](user_guide.assets/image-20211122162348959.png)

 Save the flow.

-##### Using our new flow in our canvas app
+##### Using our new GetActors flow in our canvas app

 Let's navigate back to our canvas app.

-I've added a datatable, and a refresh button.
+Let's add a data table, and a refresh button in the app screen.

-Let's add our flow to the refresh button: Click on the button, click in "onSelect" under "Advanced", then in the top "Action Tab" pick "Power Automate".
+Let's add our flow to the refresh button: Click on the button, click in "OnSelect" under "Advanced", then in the top "Action Tab" pick "Power Automate".
 Select the flow and add it.

 Alter the formula like this: